 After a great book with a good complete ending called Snow Like Ashes, Sara comes back with book two: Ice Like Fire.
-It begins three months after the last one ended.
+It begins three months after the last one.
 Angra, the main villain, had died months ago, but Queen Meria wonders if his death was real.
-Meria wants to rebuild her kingdom, but her boyfriend-but-not, Theron, has a father who wants her kingdom as his own.
-Theron becomes torn between his manipulative father and the ambitious girl by his side.
+Meria wants to rebuild her kingdom, but her boyfriend, Theron, has a father who wants her kingdom as his own.
+Theron feels torn between his manipulative father and the ambitious girl by his side.

-However, this book has a major formatting change from the previous book that can be found on page one: multiple POVs.
-Exactly like how Allegiant did, this book goes through the POV of Meria’s real love interest, Mather, as well.
-The story starts with Mather not being able to do anything until he decides to protect Meria’s kingdom while she’s away.
-The change in POVs surprised me, but in a good way, because it may have saved this book.
+This book has a major formatting change from the previous book: multiple POVs.
+Exactly like how Allegiant did, it goes through Mather’s POV as well.
+It begins with Mather not able to do anything until he decides to protect Meria’s kingdom while she’s away.
+The change in POV surprised me, but in a good way, because it may have saved this book.

-The major issue that is the most noticeable is the lack of action.
+The book’s major issue is the noticeable lack of action.
 Unlike the first book, questions that roam around in Meria’s head fill most of this book.
-Until about the last fourth of the book, she doesn’t take much action like she did last time.
-The constant “Oh no”, but not having much action slows the book down.
-If the action in the whole book was the same as it is at the end, this book would’ve surpassed the first book by a long run.
+Until about the last fourth of the book, she doesn’t take much action.
+It slows the book down.
+If the action throughout the whole book was the same as the end, this book would’ve surpassed the first book by a long run.

-Most of the book is filled with not only speaking, but political speaking.
-So be prepared to remember strange terms and what they’re about.
-It isn’t hard to realize how not many people are on Meria’s side to stop Theron’s father though.
-Theron might not even be on her side anymore.
+Most of it is filled with not only speaking, but politics.
+So, be prepared to remember strange terms and what they’re about.
+It isn’t hard to realize how not many people are on Meria’s side though.